University of Defence (Czech Republic)

 Unlike public universities, as a state institution with limited authority the University of Defence is the only university-type school in the Czech Republic that is not a legal entity but an element in the Ministry of Defence structure.
 Thus, the rights of the Minister of Education towards the public universities are performed by the Minister of Defence.
 University of Defence is responsible for education of military professionals and experts engaged in national security system, defence industry and public administration.
-The available Bachelor’s, Master’s and doctoral degree programmes, both in full- and part-time mode, focus on military and national security fields.
+The available Bachelor's, Master's and doctoral degree programmes, both in full- and part-time mode, focus on military and national security fields.

-University of Defence represents the Army of the Czech Republic’s defence and security research and development centre.
+University of Defence represents the Army of the Czech Republic's defence and security research and development centre.
 The fields of science fostered at the University of Defence primarily relate to defence applied research, to forces and population protection, or the economics or medicine fields applied to military.
 It is the only Czech institute where subjects such as weapons and ammunition, fighting vehicles, radars, population protection, fire support control, field surgery, radiobiology or toxicology are taught.

+History of preceding academies

+Military Academy of Technology

+The Military Academy of Technology (MAT), which was established in 1951 at the time of radical reform of higher military education in the early 1950s.

+In 1958, the Antonin Zapotocky Military Academy of Technology was united with Klement Gottwald Military Academy in Prague and renamed Antonin Zapotocky Military Academy (AZ MA).
+In 1966, the Army adopted the new framework of military personnel training and education.

-Faculties and other elements of the university
+Faculties and institutes

 The University of Defence consists of three faculties: